mussaussie/Predicting-and-Preventing-Customer-Churn/Readme.md

 ---

-## 🧠 Handling the “How Does It Help the Business” Question

 > This project transforms raw data into **decisions**.
 > By predicting who is likely to churn and why, managers can: